Have you ever wondered how does WhatsApp earn money?

 In all honesty, Facebook has specific clauses in their terms and conditions agreement about using user information for ads.
 However, a large number of their users were unaware of these clauses.

-The digital ads shown on Facebook made to suit individual users’ requirements is the biggest source of income for Facebook.
+The digital ads shown on Facebook made to suit individual users’ requirements are the biggest source of income for Facebook.

 The amount of income Facebook generates from digital marketing is unknown because Facebook Inc. presents its total revenue figures without a breakdown.